-Dame Kelly Holmes describes ‘heartbreak’ at mother’s death
+Dame Kelly Holmes describes ‘heartbreak’ at mother’s blood cancer death

 -

-Dame Kelly Holmes describes ‘heartbreak’ at mother’s death
+Dame Kelly Holmes describes ‘heartbreak’ at mother’s blood cancer death

 Olympic athlete Dame Kelly Holmes has described the “heartbreaking” experience of losing her mother to blood cancer as she campaigns to raise awareness of the disease.